smartdevicelink/sdl_evolution/proposals/0215-ios-replaykit-streaming.md

 ## Update

-* After testing the SDL Lock Screen appearance, ReplayKit does not take in a root veiw controller to display it seems to record the current window that is displayed.
+* After testing the SDL Lock Screen appearance, ReplayKit does not take in a root view controller to display; it seems to record the current window that is displayed.
 Because the SDL Lockscreen shows up on another window, it does not seem to impede the recording of the original window.
-* Attached in proposal issue is an app that can be run as an example - there still needs to be code that resizes the pixel buffer (need to see if the is possible at all, the snippet provided did not alter the stream)
+* Attached in the proposal issue is an app that can run as an example - there still needs to be code that resizes the pixel buffer (it needs to be determined if it is possible at all, the snippet provided did not alter the stream).
-* The app does not need to be landscaped if we can solve the pixel sizing issue, however, then we would also need to make sure the rootview controller does not resize on video streaming
+* The app does not need to be landscaped if the pixel sizing issue is solved, however, then it would also need to make sure the root-view controller does not resize on video streaming.
-* I determined the replay kit stream also contains audio data that can used to stream audio to the Head Unit exactly like a media app.
+* It has been determined the replay kit stream also contains audio data that can be used to stream audio to the Head Unit exactly like a media app.
 This would mean the developer would no longer need to send PCM audio files to SDL (they can play audio as they would in their app and it should carry over).
-* There would need tests to be done with iPhone XS, X, XS Max, XR - I am seeing a crash on these phones.
+* Tests would need to be done with iPhone XS, X, XS Max, XR - when testing these phones, there has been notable crashes.